resibots/estop-watchdog/README.md

 ## Dependencies

-- OpenSSL to check the validity of the pulse
+- OpenSSL to check the validity of the heartbeat

 ## Documentation